Linear Bounds between Contraction Coefficients for $f$-Divergences

-We remark that the maximal correlation bound (part 7) in Proposition \ref{Prop:Contraction Coefficient Properties} can be tight and equality can be achieved.
+Thirdly, the maximal correlation lower bound in part 6 of Proposition \ref{Prop:Contraction Coefficient Properties} can be achieved with equality.
 For instance, let $f(t) = t\log(t)$ and consider a doubly symmetric binary source (DSBS) with parameter $\alpha \in [0,1]$.
 A DSBS describes a joint distribution of two uniform Bernoulli random variables $(X,Y)$, where $X$ is passed through a binary symmetric channel (BSC) with crossover probability $\alpha$ to produce $Y$.
-It is proven in \cite{AhlswedeGacsHypercontraction} that for $(X,Y) \sim \textsf{ DSBS}(\alpha)$, the maximal correlation bound holds with equality:
+It is proven in \cite{AhlswedeGacsHypercontraction} that for $(X,Y) \sim \textsf{ DSBS}(\alpha)$, the maximal correlation lower bound holds with equality: